State Children's Ombudsman Offices

 |

-The Ombudsman has access to confidential information; maintains confidentiality; investigates complaints; issues subpoenas; makes recommendations; publishes conclusions; provides annual and public reports.
+The ombudsman investigates administrative agencies; has access to confidential information; maintains confidentiality; investigates complaints concerning child welfare services, juvenile justice, and violence on school properties; issues subpoenas; makes recommendations; publishes conclusions; and provides annual and public reports.

 |